9 of the Best Beaches in Italy To Visit This Summer

 Insider tip: The nearby Santa Severa Castle is worth a visit to add some culture to your beach day.

-2. Viareggio, Lucca
+2. Viareggio, Tuscany

 Florence sits in the heart of Tuscany’s inland hills, but that doesn’t mean you can’t take a day trip to the beach from here.
 The Italian Riviera's beaches are only a short train ride away, and the town of Viareggio has been rated one of the best beach towns in Italy.
 It's a popular retreat for city-weary Florentines, with direct trains making the trip in about 90 minutes.

 Though it’s not a cultural destination, Viareggio is a bustling town in its own right with shops and restaurants.
-Its highlight is, of course, a long stretch of sandy beach lined with enough stabilimenti balneari (beach clubs) that it’s easy to rent sun loungers and an umbrella even on the busiest summer days.
-Viareggio is also quite close to both Lucca and Pisa, so it can be combined with a day of sightseeing in either.
+Its highlight is, of course, a long stretch of sandy beach lined with enough stabilimenti balneari (beach clubs) that it’s easy to rent sunloungers and an umbrella even on the busiest summer days.

-3. Lido di Venezia, Venice
+3. Lido di Venezia, Veneto

 The Floating City of Venice sits directly in the waters of the Adriatic Sea.
-So it should come as no surprise that there’s a beach retreat just minutes away.
+So, it should come as no surprise that there’s a beach retreat just minutes away.
 Take the vaporetto (water bus) to the Santa Maria Elisabetta stop and walk to the sandy stretch known as the Lido.

-4. Arienzo Beach, Positano
+4. Arienzo Beach, Campania

-5. Torre dell’Orso, Salento
+5. Torre dell’Orso, Puglia

 Puglia is lapped by the waters of two seas, the Ionian and the Adriatic, and this southern region is so beach-centric that local radio stations broadcast wind updates so locals know which coast to choose for their basking and swimming.